Inspiring Growth: Investment and insight creates a strong blueprint for growth

 22nd April, 2021

-In our latest 'Inspiring growth' story, alongside Adrian Ballam, Corporate Partner at Ward Hadaway, we speak to Wakefield-based Conservatory Outlet Group, one of the UK’s leading manufacturers of high-quality conservatories, windows, doors and home extensions.
+In our series ‘Inspiring Growth in Yorkshire’, we, alongside The Yorkshire Post Deputy Business Editor Greg Wright, talk to companies leading the way in the region.
+Here we speak to Wakefield-based Conservatory Outlet Group, one of the UK’s leading manufacturers of high-quality conservatories, windows, doors and home extensions.

 Conservatory Outlet Group knows a thing or two about high growth.
 Selling its products through a network of 27 retail businesses across the UK, the purchase of two of its biggest customers in 2017 – North East based Pennine Home Improvements and Clearview Home Improvements in the North West, accelerated its trajectory.

 At the end of 2020, Group sales reached a record high of £44million.
 The company currently employs 250 people and has already increased its 2021 turnover year-on-year by over a quarter (26%) as well as featuring in Ward Hadaway’s Yorkshire Fastest 50 list for the third time.

 “When it comes to growth and, importantly, sustained growth, it’s about good old fashioned business sense,” says Greg Kane, the Group’s CEO.
 “In my book that’s adding value, continuing to innovate so that the service or product you provide is the best it can be, and repeated investment into the business.
 True value comes from offering something different and ensuring that continues to happen.
 With true value comes true growth.”